-Dr. Daniel Bojar is the Associate Senior Lecturer for Bioinformatics at the Department for Chemistry and Molecular Biology & the Wallenberg Centre for Molecular and Translational Medicine of the University of Gothenburg.
-He also is the recipient of a Branco Weiss Fellowship – Society in Science and part of the Forbes 30 Under 30 Europe list.
+Dr. Daniel Bojar is the Associate Professor for Bioinformatics at the Department for Chemistry and Molecular Biology & the Wallenberg Centre for Molecular and Translational Medicine of the University of Gothenburg.
+He also is the recipient of a Branco Weiss Fellowship – Society in Science, an ERC Starting Grant, and part of the Forbes 30 Under 30 Europe list.

 Read about our research in the media: